Zibgame/PersistenceLib-Win64/README.md

 * Always use absolute paths
 * Ensure the binary exists at runtime
+* WMI persistence may be restricted by system policies or security tools
 * Designed for extensibility (startup folder, scheduled tasks, etc.)

 ---